katyeh/kafei/documentation/backEndRoutes.md

   * GET /users/:id/transactions => gets all tips and corresponding comments for a single user
   * PUT /users/:id/tips => tip a user
   * POST /users/:id/tips => tip a user
+  * DELETE /transactions/:id => delete a transaction and associated comment

 * followers